Children are the most powerful teachers. But, in a world filled with judgement and criticism, important life lessons are often overlooked.

 It Click here to read more!

-Shootings, suicides, violence, and emotional turmoil are all sad results of bullying.
+Bullying is a complex social issue that plagues society.
+Shootings, suicides, violence, and emotional turmoil are often consequences of bullying.
 It’s hard to get through a day in the media without hearing a story about bullying.
-It’s a complex social issue plaguing kids, parents, and schools across the country.

 According to Wikipedia, “Bullying is the use of force or coercion to abuse or intimidate others.”
-In addition, many other definitions, including Bullying.org, also mention the descriptors “repetitive” and “ongoing”.
+In addition, many other definitions, like Bullying.org, also include descriptors “repetitive” and “ongoing”.